 In June 2017, KPP began the sale of 50 MW of excess capacity to the Omaha Public Power District, which is scheduled to continue through May 2022, with the capacity amount decreasing to 25 MW in June 2019.
+In June 2020, KPP extended the existing contract to May 2023 and increased the sale of capacity amount to 50 MW during this one-year period.

 In August 2018, the KPP Board of Directors approved an engineering contract to be signed with ZEMAC for installing six 25-KW solar arrays in KPP member cities.
 These projects are a joint effort between KPP and the member city where the solar arrays will reside.
 The City of Winfield completed the installation in November 2019.
-The City of Marion has received the materials and expects to begin construction in February 2020.
-The City of Waterville has agreed to move forward with the solar project.
+The City of Marion has received the materials and expects construction to be completed in 2021.
+The City of Waterville will move forward with the solar project in 2021.